Hives/acebook-business-logic/README.md

 ----
 ## Description
-This is a team proejct clone of Facebook built using Ruby on Rails, a challenge set by Makers Academy.
+This is a team project clone of Facebook built using Ruby on Rails, a challenge set by Makers Academy.
 The original repo can be found [here](https://github.com/makersacademy/course/tree/master/engineering_projects/rails).

 ## Getting Started
 ```bash